plumed/plumed2/new-manual/parsing.md

 t: TORSION ATOMS=30,31,32,33
 RESTRAINT ...
  ARG=d,t
-indentation is not required (this is not python!) but makes the input easier to read
+# indentation is not required (this is not python!)
-NEED TO WORK ON THIS INPUT WITH PLUMED2HTML AT=@replicas:{
+# but makes the input easier to read
+ AT=@replicas:{
    {1.0,2.0}
    {3.0,4.0}